josiahwyk/network-index-toolkit/README.md

-Turn your LinkedIn export (plus, optionally, a Google Calendar export and your own notes) into a searchable index of your professional network — one markdown file per person, sitting in your own notes app, that you or an LLM can query later ("who do I know in IP law?", "who works in music venues?").
+Turn your LinkedIn export (plus, optionally, a Google Calendar export and your own notes) into a searchable index of your professional network — one markdown file per person, sitting in your own notes app (e.g. Obsidian), that you or an LLM can query later ("who do I know in IP law?", "who works in fintech in my network?", "who offers design services as a freelance in my network?").

 Everything runs locally.
 Your export never leaves your machine, and nothing here calls an external API except the one LLM step you choose to run